subratlabs/password-generator/README.md

 # Password Generator

-A Python application that generates strong and secure random passwords.
+A Python GUI application that generates strong and secure random passwords using Tkinter.

 ## Features

+* User-friendly graphical interface
+* Custom password length selection
-* Generate random passwords
+* Generates strong random passwords
-* Custom password length
+* Copy password to clipboard with one click
-* Strong and secure password generation
-* Easy to use
+* Fast and easy to use

 ## Technologies Used

 * Python
+* Tkinter
+* Random Module

 ## How to Run

 1. Install Python.
 2. Run the Python file.
 3. Enter the desired password length.
-4. Generate a secure password.
+4. Click "Generate Password".
+5. Copy the generated password using the "Copy Password" button.

 ## Author